Crimewavezz/Crimewavezz/README.md

 I'm an absolute coffee addict and wannabe software engineer who recently started his journey in "serious" programming and self-improvement.
 I absolutely love Linux and gaming, thus majority of my projects is falling in between of these two areas, currently I'm working on:

-- OpenSpy - Reimplementation of GameSpy masterserver which would maitain support for still-alive communities.
 - ms2blend - Blender Export/Import plugin for models/skeletons created with Milkshape3D.